 Welcome to the J-School

-The William Allen White School of Journalism and Mass Communications has been continuously accredited since 1948 by the Accrediting Council on Education in Journalism and Mass Communications, with the first journalism class at KU dating back to 1891.
-The KU School of Journalism is a leader in innovative teaching that prepares students for today's workplace.
-This means students pursuing the News and Information track are ready to work in a variety of media when they graduate, including newspapers, magazines, broadcasting and the online media industry.
-The school’s other track, Strategic Communication, graduates students ready for careers in advertising, public relations, promotions, sales and media management.
+The Accrediting Council on Education in Journalism and Mass Communication has continually accredited the William Allen White School of Journalism and Mass Communications since 1948, with the first journalism class at KU dating back to 1891.
+The KU School of Journalism leads in innovative teaching that prepares students for today's workplace.
+This means students pursuing the News and Information track graduate from KU ready to work in a variety of media, including newspapers, magazines, broadcasting and the online media industry.
+The school's second track, Strategic Communication graduates students ready for careers in advertising, public relations, promotions, sales and media management.
 The school's innovative curriculum teaches journalism’s traditional values and skills while also preparing students to be adaptable, entrepreneurial professionals in today's changing and increasingly digital world.

 Reputation for Faculty and Student Excellence

 The school has a long national reputation for excellence.
 The Fiske Guide to Colleges has given KU high marks for academics and quality of life, calling it “one of the premier college bargains in the United States.”
 Fiske also praised the journalism school for its many strengths.
-KU journalism students frequently earn awards and honors for themselves and the school for their news and advertising work on the acclaimed University Daily Kansan, news coverage and promotion on KJHK-FM and KUJH-TV, and strategic communication campaigns developed for real clients.
+KU journalism students frequently earn awards and honors for themselves and the school for their news and advertising work on the acclaimed University Daily Kansan, news coverage and promotion on KJHK-FM and KUJH-TV, and The Agency and Steam Whistle Creative by creating strategic communication campaigns developed for real clients.
 The school has also received many prestigious national accolades from the Hearst Foundation’s Writing Awards program, often called the “College Pulitzers.”

 Journalism and mass communication faculty are leading innovative research projects on socially relevant topics including social media, cancer communication among minorities, gender and violence, political communication, preparing today’s journalists for tomorrow’s media, and understanding how to engage and persuade audiences.